Chronic Obstructive Pulmonary Disease (COPD): Care Instructions

 Staying healthy

-• Do not smoke.
-This is the most important step you can take to prevent more damage to your lungs.
+• If you smoke, try to quit or cut back as much as you can.
+Not smoking is the most important step you can take to slow the disease and help you feel better.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 Medicines and oxygen therapy

-• Ask your doctor or pharmacist if you are using each type of inhaler correctly.
+• Ask your doctor, pharmacist, or respiratory therapist how to use each of your inhalers correctly.
 With correct use, the medicine is more likely to get to your lungs.

-• See if a spacer is right for you.
-A spacer may also help you get more inhaled medicine to your lungs.
+• Ask your doctor, pharmacist, or respiratory therapist if a spacer is right for you.
+A spacer may help you get more inhaled medicine to your lungs.
 If you use one, ask how to use it properly.

 • Do not take any vitamins, over-the-counter medicine, or herbal products without talking to your doctor first.